mesfind/bioinfo-python/_episodes/02-datatypes.md

 ### Tuples

 A tuple is similar to a list in that it's an ordered sequence of elements.
-However, tuples can not be changed once created (they are "immutable").
+However, tuples cannot be changed once created (they are "immutable").
 Tuples are created by placing comma-separated values inside parentheses `()`.

 ~~~